Maykeye/ReAIterator/README.md

 Options:
 --model, -m
     Path to the model.
 E.g. /home/user/models/llama2.gptq/gptq/model-4bit-128g.safetensors
+--prompt, -p
+    Path to write the story to E.g. /tmp/prompt.ptxt

 Features are
 * It allows to mark blocks of text to be excluded from generation.